codingMustache/codingMustache/README.md

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+Which of the following computer components can be built using only NAND gates?
- 1. Willis Ware
+ 1. ALU
- 2. Dennis Ritchie
+ 2. Register
- 3. al-Khwārizmī
+ 3. CPU
- 4. Tim Berners Lee
+ 4. RAM

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  ALU
 </details>